deodu/deodu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Always think outside the box"
+title: "Di-Ao --- the pride"
 excerpt: "About me"
 author_profile: true
 redirect_from: